apache/couchdb-documentation/src/api/local.rst

                      - :mimetype:`text/plain`
     :query boolean conflicts: Includes `conflicts` information in response.
       Ignored if `include_docs` isn't ``true``.
 Default is ``false``.
-    :query boolean descending: Return the design documents in descending by key order.
+    :query boolean descending: Return the local documents in descending by key order.
 Default is ``false``.
     :query string endkey: Stop returning records when the specified key is reached. *Optional*.
     :query string end_key: Alias for `endkey` param.
-    :query string endkey_docid: Stop returning records when the specified design document ID is reached. *Optional*.
+    :query string endkey_docid: Stop returning records when the specified local document ID is reached. *Optional*.
     :query string end_key_doc_id: Alias for `endkey_docid` param.
-    :query boolean include_docs: Include the full content of the design documents in the return.
+    :query boolean include_docs: Include the full content of the local documents in the return.
 Default is ``false``.
     :query boolean inclusive_end: Specifies whether the specified end key should be included in the result.
 Default is ``true``.
-    :query string key: Return only design documents that match the specified key. *Optional*.
+    :query string key: Return only local documents that match the specified key. *Optional*.
-    :query string keys: Return only design documents that match the specified keys. *Optional*.
+    :query string keys: Return only local documents that match the specified keys. *Optional*.
-    :query number limit: Limit the number of the returned design documents to the specified number. *Optional*.
+    :query number limit: Limit the number of the returned local documents to the specified number. *Optional*.
     :query number skip: Skip this number of records before starting to return the results.
 Default is ``0``.